EricTheRed-VT/DMAssistant-CharCreator/README.md

  I am currently using IntelliJ IDEA with SceneBuilder and DataGrip.
 The application uses Java 8, a JavaFX GUI, and a SQLite database.
 Using the latest version of Java allows for lambda expressions and built-in JavaFX libraries, including extensive use of properties, binding, and listeners.
 JavaFX allows for simpler coding and a much more modern interface compared to Swing; layout is designed in FXML and a custom CSS will be applied after construction.
 The database and GUI are accessed through dedicated controller classes; JSON or XML will be used to transfer the data beween users.

 **Style Notes**
-I have found that hierarchical abstract classes are more fitting than interfaces for this project, but I constantly abstract/generalize after working out concrete/specific cases (you could say I'm progressing toward a more SOLID GRASP of the material).
+I have found that hierarchical abstract classes are more fitting than interfaces for this project, but I constantly abstract/generalize after working out concrete/specific cases (you could say I'm getting a more SOLID GRASP of the material).
 This comes from the necessity of reverse-engineering the published D&D tables/systems.

 Speaking of which: